Summary / Background

 Signing Horizon 2020 grant agreements electronically -

-From now on, parties to Horizon 2020 grant agreements are to sign electronically at the Participant Portal.
+From now on, parties to Horizon 2020 grant agreements are to sign electronically at the Funding & Tenders Portal.
 This requires

 - a chain of trust with beneficiaries - to guarantee signatories' identity